 This is one of them, it was residing at Worcester Road Motors near Kidderminster and as is the way with older cars from Japan, it’s clearly been cherished: the bodywork is pretty much like new, as is the interior.
 The car has covered just 36,000 miles in its 28 years and has picked up some superb and typically Japanese touches including an ‘England’ grille badge, a Union Jack rear window decal and the boot spoiler, an official Rover Japan accessory.
 It also features air conditioning, but quite how they found space in the crowded engine bay to squeeze it all in is a mystery.

 Climbing into the ERA is a mixture of familiar and strange – it’s a Mini alright, but not as you know it with that restyled dash and lacking the bus-driver steering wheel angle.

 Moving off, the small Mountney wheel requires a fair bit of effort at parking speeds but as speed builds, it’s fine and the big surprise is that ERA’s chassis mods do make the car feel much les nervous than the usual modified Mini.

 Similarly impressive is the turbo installation: ERA deliberately went for a factory-style performance, which means less power than most home-brewed Mini turbo conversions but also means a much smoother power delivery.
 In fact the car feels much like a standard Metro Turbo under acceleration and with its go-kart feel is quite simply great fun.

-At £24,999 it not the cheapest Mini out there but it’s rarer than any Mk1 Cooper you might stumble across in a dusty barn and is also very usable.
-For Mini fans, the ERA car, being a semi-official Rover product is something of a Holy Grail and they simply don’t come up for sale very often.
-And when they do, it’s unlikely they’ll be as pristine as this one.
+It’s rarer than any Mk1 Cooper you might stumble across in a dusty barn and is also very usable.
+For Mini fans the ERA car – being a semi-official Rover product – is something of a Holy Grail and they simply don’t come up for sale very often.